 Martha Evans, Director, Anti-Bullying Alliance

-- Be clear about the types of behaviour that was acceptable on their sites.
+• Be clear about the types of behaviour that is acceptable on their sites.

-- Act swiftly, fairly and appropriately when bullying did happen.
+• Act swiftly, fairly and appropriately when bullying does happen.